jugnuarora/weather-impact-on-flight-delay/README.md

 # weather-impact-on-flight-delay #

-In this project we combined our SQL, Python and API skills and use them in combination with each other.
+In this project we combined our SQL (in python), Python and API skills and use them in combination with each other.
+Storytelling using Tableau.

 # Objective #